Local talent blooms: Colectivo Rokunin supports low-income Artists in Veracruz

 The program was designed for beneficiaries with extraordinary talent but structural limitations: lack of formal art studies, limited cultural management strategies, and insufficient financial resources for training or materials.
 Among these talents stood out Marco Antonio Quijano Téllez, a visual artist from Fortín de las Flores, whose creative potential was identified and supported by Colectivo Rokunin from early 2022.

-For one year, Marco Antonio received personalized mentorship, training in promotion and digital marketing, and a monthly stipend of $9,000 pesos for 12 months, which allowed him to fully dedicate himself to his artistic work.
+For one year, Marco Antonio received personalized mentorship, training in promotion and digital marketing, and a monthly stipend for 12 months, which allowed him to fully dedicate himself to his artistic work.
 Thanks to this scholarship, he was able to create, experiment with new techniques, and strategically plan his career—something that had previously been limited by the need to balance his passion with generating basic income.

 “Emotions, Gazes, and Flowers”: The Collection That Changed Everything